Adam Hicks: Music

-Hicks recorded a remake of the MC Hammer song "U Can't Touch This" with fellow Zeke and Luther co star Daniel Curtis Lee.
+Hicks recorded a remake of the MC Hammer song "U Can't Touch This" with fellow Zeke and Luther costar Daniel Curtis Lee.
 The music video for the song was shown June 29, 2009, on Disney XD.
 He made a remix of the song "In the Summertime" by Mungo Jerry.
 In the end of 2010, he wrote and recorded the song "Happy Universal Holidays" with Ryan Newman.

 At the beginning of 2011, he released a song called "Dance For Life", with Drew Seeley for the Disney Channel Original Series Shake It Up, which was featured on Shake It Up: Break It Down.

-Hicks co wrote the tracks "Determinate", "Breakthrough" and "Livin' On a High Wire" for Lemonade Mouth.
+Hicks co-wrote the tracks "Determinate", "Breakthrough" and "Livin' On a High Wire" for Lemonade Mouth.
 He also has a music video featuring Chris Brochu for his single "We Burnin' Up".
 In most of his songs, Hicks introduces himself as A Plus.
-He is currently signed to Walt Disney Records.
 In October 2012, he recorded a song for the new book Lemonade Mouth Puckers Up entitled "Don't Stop The Revolution".
 Hicks sang the theme song for the Disney XD show Mighty Med, titled "You Never Know".
-On October 28 2022, Hicks released his song Chosen One.

-Arrests
+On October 28, 2022, Hicks released the song "Chosen One", and he has continued to release music since.
+Other singles include "Famous", "Nothing To Prove", "I Don't Need'Em", and "Feelin' Like This".

+Legal issues

-On January 25, 2018, Hicks was arrested in Burbank, California along with his reported girlfriend, actress Danni Tamburro, on suspicion of armed robbery.
+On January 25, 2018, Hicks was arrested in Burbank, California, along with his reported girlfriend, actress Danni Tamburro, on suspicion of armed robbery.
 He went through a mental health evaluation to determine whether he was competent enough to stand trial for the charges.
 Hicks' arraignment was originally scheduled for March 23, 2019, when his attorney notified the judge his client was "not currently in a state where he can assist in his defense".
 The arraignment and subsequent trial were put off and Hicks was sent for further medical examination.
 On July 10, 2019, he pleaded not guilty to one count of second-degree robbery and one count attempted second-degree robbery.
 However, on another count of robbery he pleaded no-contest.
 The first two charges were dismissed.

-In July 2021, Hicks was found guilty of robbery and was sentenced to serve five years in state prison, while Tamburro was given 3 years of probation.
+In July 2021, Hicks was found guilty of robbery and was sentenced to serve five years in state prison, while Tamburro was given three years of probation.
 However, Hicks was released in March 2022 on parole after the judge credited his 1,460 days he served while awaiting sentencing.

+As of December 2023, Hicks had become an advocate for men's mental health and substance abuse recovery.
+He has also apologized for the mistakes he made in the past.